Support for parent/carers, and young autistic adults aged 14-25

 For parent/carers of children aged 13 and under

-For young people aged 14 – 25, and their families.
+For young people aged 14 – 25 and their families.

-- Strategies to alleviate and cope with challenging behaviour
+- Strategies to alleviate and cope with challenging behaviour.

-- Linking local families and children
+- Connecting local families and children.

-- Signposting and access to other services
+- Signposting and access to other services.

-- Other training courses and workshops, on request
+- Other training courses and workshops, on request.

 Parent Support Groups

-We highly recommend all families refer to us soon after their child / young adult has received a diagnosis; or when they arrive in Oxfordshire.
-Referral Forms are for each person on the spectrum, so if there is more than one child on the spectrum we will need a form for each child.
+We recommend all families refer to us soon after their child / young adult has received a diagnosis; or when they arrive in Oxfordshire.
+Our Referral Forms are for each person on the spectrum, so if there is more than one child on the spectrum we will need a form for each child.

 Please complete the relevant Referral Form: